dlcs/iiif-presentation/docs/rfcs/0005-mixed-manifests.md

   * `https://dlcs.host/iiif-img/v2/99/10/tk_421` - explicit V2
   * `https://dlcs.host/iiif-img/99/10/tk_421` - canonical version

-> [!NOTE]
-> For review - do we want to fallback to `body.id`?
-I'm unsure.
->
-> Initial suggestion was to check this if the above fails.
-Altered this to only check if there is no ImageService - if there is an ImageService and it's _not_ for a Protagonist Asset then it doesn't feel like we should track that usage.

-If there are no ImageServices, attempt to identify an Asset from `body.id`, which is a static image, not a IIIF ImageService.
+We can also attempt to identify an Asset from `body.id` alone, which is a static image, not a IIIF ImageService.
 * `$.items[*].items[*].items[*].body.id`
 * Example:
   * `https://dlcs.host/iiif-img/99/10/tk_421/full/1350,900/0/default.jpg`

+If the `body.id` is identified as one managed asset but its service is a different managed asset, then that's a 400|BadRequest.

+> [!NOTE]
+> There may be legitimate reasons for wanting to have body and services that do not match, we won't implement until someone requires this.

 ##### Audio / Video